2Wanderer/docker-templates/bitwarden selfhosting/README.md

 template contains:
 - nginx proxymanager with letsencrypt plugin
-- vaultwarden server
+- vaultwarden server, a hosted password vault
-- portainer a web-based docker interface
+- portainer, a web-based docker interface. do not expose the portainer gui, because we're using the CE whitch not supports MFA
-- watchtower for automated updates
+- watchtower, automated pull image and recreate container

-in this case used for Vaultwarden but can be used as a base template for any production docker app
+The Vaultwarden container can be replace for whatever application you want to run inside this environment.